sm64pc/sm64ex/README.md

 ### For the web

-The game can be compiled for web browsers that support webassembly using emscripten.
+The game can be compiled for web browsers that support WebGL using [Emscripten](https://github.com/emscripten-core).
 To do so, install [emsdk](https://github.com/emscripten-core/emsdk) and run `make TARGET_WEB=1`.

 ### Current issues